ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase C Interface Manual.md

 altibase_errno() returns the numerical value of the error code from previous function.
 All functuins do not return error codes.
 Error codes are returned by queries for their operation.
 Errors are listed at *Error Message Refrence* in detail.

 Make sure to check the value before calling another function because it is initialized or new one is created instead if another function is called.
-The value returned by altibase_errno() is different from that of SQLSTATE.
-You should use altibase_sqlstate() to find a specific SQLSTATE when handling errors.
+The value returned by altibase_errno() is different from that of SQLSTATE. altibase_sqlstate() must be used to find a specific SQLSTATE when handling errors.

 #### Example